20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 # Explaining the model

 Here we give a more detailed explanation of what our model does.

 ## Recap: The Ledger-Hedger paper
 As our model is based on the Ledger-Hedger paper, we start by briefly recalling the main highlights of this work.

 [Ledger Hedger](https://eprint.iacr.org/2022/056.pdf) is a game-theoretic mechanism for gas price reservation. *Gas size* denotes the amount of computational work needed to execute a given function in a smart contract.
 For instance, in the Ethereum ecosystem every EVM instruction has a fixed gas size.
 As the blockspace demand varies overtime, transaction issuers dynamically specify the fees they are willing to pay to get their transactions included by providing a *gas price*: The total amount the issuer will pay to the miner (or whatever equivalent role a given blockchain provides) for a given transaction to be executed is then determined as the product between gas size and gas price.

-The fact that gas price varies with market conditions, generally rising when demand is high and falling when it's not, can be a problem for some transaction issuers, that would like to reserve a fixed gas price beforehand.
-Similarly, it can be a problem for miners, that may be unable to forecast their future profits.
-Ledger Hedger provides a mechanism to address this problem.
-We consider a system with two participants:

 ### Ledger-Hedger: Players and phases

 The fact that gas price varies with market conditions, generally rising when demand is high and falling when demand is low, can be a problem for some transaction issuers, that would like to reserve a a fixed gas price beforehand.
 Similarly, this can be a problem for miners, which may be unable to forecast their future profits.
 Ledger-Hedger provides a mechanism to address this problem.
 We consider a system with two participants:

 - **Buyer**, that wants to issue a given transaction in a future block interval $start<end$.
 The transaction's gas size - which from now on we will call $g_{alloc}$ to keep consistent with the paper - is presumed fixed.